Real-Dev-Squad/website-api-contracts/impersonation/README.md

 - **Query Parameters:**

-  - `dev`: Required boolean parameter that enables or disables the impersonation session..
+  - `dev`: Required boolean parameter that enables or disables the impersonation session.
   - `action`: Required enum (START | STOP) to control the session.
 Case-sensitive.

 - **Method:** PATCH